andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Note:
 Quote: "The traditional term “near enemy” points to some spiritually unhelpful quality or experience that can be mistaken for a helpful quality or experience.
 The near enemy is a kind of counterfeit of what we’re actually aiming for, and it’s unhelpful because while the genuine article helps free us from suffering, the counterfeit doesn’t." from https://www.wildmind.org/tag/near-enemy

-We say "people still don't get DDD".
+We've often been heard to say "people still don't get DDD".
 What do we mean?
 With the rise of microservices it's being used everywhere right?

 Well, not really...